pyrocms/pyrocms-docs/content/developers/tools/streams-api/streams-driver.md

 ### Example:

 In this example we add the "FAQ" stream.
 The module is also called "faqs", our namespace is called "faq".
-We are providing the "faq_" prefix, so our table will be created a **default\_faq\_faqs** (sitename, prefix and slug concatenated).
+We are providing the "faq_" prefix, so our table will be created as **default\_faq\_faqs** (sitename, prefix and slug concatenated).
 Without specifying any prefix, it would be **default\_faqs** (sitename and slug concatenated).

 	$this->streams->streams->add_stream('FAQ', 'faqs', 'faq', 'faq_', null);